 The Fake Althena fight is like this too.
 Either you are at a slightly high level for the time of the fight (I was a couple levels lower because I didn't feel like fighting every fight in the rather long dungeon before this fight), and thus have enough firepower to win the fight before this attack happens, or you have to cast White Dragon Protect the turn before a happens—meaning you're either using a guide or you have already been killed by it once.
 Not sure if defend would work quickly enough to save you, but if it did you'd probably get overwhelmed in trying to recover anyway.

 Zophar; even by Final Boss standards he's ridiculously tough in both versions.
-His first form isn't so bad, but his final form scrunches your party members into an enclosed space so area attacks affect multiple members, he gets around 4-6 attacks per round via his separate hands, is insanely fast, and if you kill one of his hands or take awhile in fighting him, he gets angry and can do an attack which hits for over 7000 damage.
+His first form isn't so bad, but his final form scrunches your party members into an enclosed space so area attacks affect multiple members, he gets around 4-6 attacks per round via his separate hands, is insanely fast, and if you kill one of his hands or take awhile in fighting him, he gets angry and can do an attack which hits for over 7000 damage when your max HP is 999, and in the remake you pretty much need to do that because one of his hands heals the others and his main body.
 One of his attacks hits the whole party, others can drain HP and MP, and he can also heal himself.
-He has a buttload of HP, and each hand of his has different weaknesses and abilities.
-Before you start the second form properly you have to spend 5 turns defending until you're able to damage him.
-And both forms have unskippable, lengthy cutscenes in between them.
+All of his parts have a load of HP (in the original, they have as much his body), and each hand has different weaknesses and abilities.
+Before you start the second form properly you have to fight the invulnerable first form, forcing you to waste turns defending or buffing.
+Both forms have unskippable, lengthy cutscenes in between them.

-They Changed It, Now It Sucks: The remake, despite its often very good additions to the story, is not proportionally as good as the "16-bit masterpiece" that is the Sega CD original.
-Long-time fans tend to prefer the older version.
+They Changed It, Now It Sucks: The remake, despite its often very good additions to the story, gets flack from some long-time Lunar fans for the plot details that were cut from the Sega CD original.

-Furthermore, the English translations of the two versions were done in a slightly different style; many people thought that Working Designs went overboard with the jokes and pop culture references, so they toned it down for the remake.
-YMMV on which version is better.
+The English translations of the two versions were done in a slightly different style; many people thought that Working Designs went overboard with the jokes and pop culture references, so they toned it down for the remake.